panubo/docker-sshd/README.md

 Up until this point all releases have been backwards compatible.
 This will be updated if future breaking changes are required.

-For production use please use the latest release rather than the floating 'latest' tag.
+For production usage, please use a versioned release rather than the floating 'latest' tag.

 ## Status